lordhaywire/2D-4X/README.md

 3. Click Add Key/Value Pair

-#### Output Good to County Improvement
+#### Output Good for County Improvement

-1. Drag over good to Output Goods dictionary in inspector.
+1. Click the Nil dictionary part of OutputGoods dictionary to create a new KeyValuePair.

-2. Drag over GenericProduction resource over to Output Goods dictionary in inspector.
+2. Drag over good to Output Goods dictionary in inspector as the new key.

-3. Click add KeyValuePair for dictionary.
+3. Create a new ProductionData resource in Output Goods dictionary in inspector as the value.

-4. Right click GenericProduction and select Make Unique.
+4. Click add KeyValuePair for dictionary.

-5. Adjust unique generic production to the correct amounts.
-The main thing is work cost so that
+4. Right click new ProductionData and select Make Unique.
+(I think this actually is already Unique if you create a new ProductionData like in step 3.)

-the average daily amount generated is correct.
+5. Adjust new ProductionData to the correct amounts.
+Work cost must be at least 1.
+This way the average daily amount generated.

 This needs to be set up correctly in the inspector so the average daily amount generated is generated.

-MaxWorkers * Global Amount of Daily Work with bonus / work cost = average daily amount generated.
+MaxWorkers * Global Amount of Daily Work / work cost = average daily amount generated.

 #### Input Good to County Improvement